 Many patients assume nocturia results from aging or prostate problems.
 Sleep apnea evaluation should occur when nocturia accompanies other unexplained symptoms.

-CPAP treatment reduces nighttime urination in 67% of patients.
-Effective sleep apnea therapy normalizes hormone levels and kidney function.
+Continuous positive airway pressure treatment reduces nighttime urination in 67% of patients.
+Effective therapy normalizes hormone levels and kidney function.

 A comprehensive study published in Sleep Medicine examined symptom presentations in 3,542 newly diagnosed sleep apnea patients.
 Researchers identified significant differences between typical and atypical presentations across demographic groups.